Browse by Medical Category

 Theodore I. Benzer, M.D, Ph.D. is an attending physician at the Massachusetts General Hospital Emergency Department.
-He is also an assistant professor of medicine at Harvard University.
+He is also an Assistant Professor of Emergency Medicine at Harvard University.

 Dr. Theodore I. Benzer, an attending physician at Massachusetts General Hospital Emergency Department, graduated from Yale University School of Medicine after receiving his PhD in chemistry and biology from the California Institute of Technology.
 He completed his residency in internal medicine at Boston City Hospital.

-In addition to his role as attending physician, Dr. Benzer is an assistant professor of medicine at Harvard University.
+In addition to his role as attending physician, Dr. Benzer is an Assistant Professor of Emergency Medicine at Harvard University.
 He is an active member of the ED Executive Committee, the ED Operations Committee, and the ED Quality and Safety Committee which are ongoing committees that develop, direct and assess all the clinical care in the ED.